Love this? Share it!

 The Acropolis

 If you’re in Athens, even if it’s just for a short amount of time, you must visit the Acropolis.
-Hands down, this is the most popular Greek ruin in the city!
+Hands down, this is the most popular ancient site in the city!

 Even if you don’t visit any other historical ruin sites, make sure to at least visit this site, as it’s the most important monument in Greece and a UNESCO World Heritage site.